ropensci-archive/opendata/README.md

 ### Web Analytics

 -   [GTrendsR](https://github.com/dvanclev/GTrendsR) (not on CRAN): R functions to perform and display Google Trends queries.
 Another Github package ( [rGtrends](https://github.com/emhart/rGtrends)) is now deprecated, but supported a previous version of Google Trends and may still be useful for developers.
 -   [rgauges](http://cran.rstudio.com/web/packages/rgauges/index.html): This package provides functions to interact with the Gaug.es API.
 Gaug.es is a web analytics service, like Google analytics.
-You have to have a Gaug.es account to use this package.
+You have to have a Gaug.es account to use this package. (\$) (K)
 -   [RGA](http://cran.rstudio.com/web/packages/RGA/index.html): Provides functions for accessing and retrieving data from the [Google Analytics APIs](https://developers.google.com/analytics/).
 Supports OAuth 2.0 authorization.
 Also, the RGA package provides a shiny app to explore data.
 There is another R package for the same service (RGoogleAnalytics); see above entry.
+(K)
 -   [RGoogleAnalytics](http://cran.rstudio.com/web/packages/RGoogleAnalytics/index.html) ( [GitHub](https://github.com/Tatvic/RGoogleAnalytics/issues)) provides functions for accessing and retrieving data from the Google Analytics API.
-There is another R package for the same service (RGA); see next entry.
+There is another R package for the same service (RGA); see previous entry.
+(K)
--   [<span class="Ohat">RGoogleTrends</span>](http://www.Omegahat.org/RGoogleTrends/) (not on CRAN) provides programmatic access to Google Trends data.
+-   [RGoogleTrends](http://www.Omegahat.org/RGoogleTrends/) (not on CRAN) provides programmatic access to Google Trends data.
 This is information about the popularity of a particular query.
 -   [RSiteCatalyst](http://cran.rstudio.com/web/packages/RSiteCatalyst/index.html): Functions for accessing the Adobe Analytics (Omniture SiteCatalyst) Reporting API.

 ### Wikipedia